 Staff at the narcotics hotline may also inquire about the person’s insurance information, so having a current insurance card on hand will be valuable during the call.
 Treatment is often covered at least in part by insurance.
 You can use the form below to find out whether your insurance will cover addiction treatment.

 Should I Call a Narcotics Helpline Number?

-If you are at all concerned about your drug abuse or that of your loved one, calling a narcotics hotline is a good idea.
-Your call will be answered by someone who can listen, provide treatment information, offer support and refrain from any judgment of your situation.
+If you are at all concerned about your drug abuse or that of a loved one, calling a narcotics hotline is a good idea.
+Your call will be answered by someone who can listen, provide treatment information, offer support, and refrain from any judgment of your situation.

 In addition to finding more information about narcotics addiction and getting much-needed support, you might also call a narcotics helpline for assistance in:

 - Finding a drug rehab center.